 - Two-Factor Authentication: Yep

 If you are one of the millions who already subscribe to the Zoho suite of enterprise tools, their Vault service is a free add-on.
-If you’re looking for a password manager that doesn’t offer a lot of frills and is just a straightforward solution, this might be the right product for you.
+Furthermore, if you’re looking for a password manager that doesn’t offer a lot of frills and is just a straightforward solution, this might be the right product for you.

 To be clear, in a head-to-head contest, Zoho can’t touch our current favorites- Dashlane and LastPass.
 Zoho lacks the bulk password change feature and personal data form filling.